momocow/HanaYome/README.md

 > Since it is made by a newbee in NodeJS, any advices via new issues are welcome \_(:з」∠)\_

 ## TODO
-- [ ] rewriting all scripts following the ES6 standard
+- [ ] rewriting scripts following the NodeJS-supported ES6 standard
+> Except `import`/`export` since the concern about ES6 vs CommonJS
+> is the compatability for browsers; however, the Hanayome is an desktop application and does not depend on browsers.
+It uses Electron to build the app and already has a Chromium inside.

 - [ ] reconstructing the project using AngularJS
 - [ ] a version control system including auto-update
 - [ ] a proxy server to listen for the game packets